FatjonZOGAJ/Keyword-Extractor/README.md

 ### Error metric achieved
 Much to our surprise we were able to achieve correctly predicted percentage values of around 50 percent on the validation dataset.
 This is after running it on the training set for close to 200.000 iterations which is approximately twice the size of the training dataset.
 One iteration in this case means that one line of the training dataset was randomly chosen.

-During training we have plotted evaluated the loss as well as the error metric.
+During training we have evaluated and plotted the loss as well as the error metric.
 We have decided to call it quits after 200.000 iterations (save model every 5000 iterations -> 40 models) to ensure that it would not overfit to our training data.

 ![Achieved training Error metric](pictures/195000.png)